Blog

 }

-As you can see, it's difficult to do simpler.
+As you can see, it's hard to make it any simpler.
 When you launch the app it does nothing, and when you click on the button you can see some traces in the debug console and in a textblock on the UI:

-As you noticed, I added a thread pause to simulate some code execution here, it results that during a little more that 2 seconds our application is entirely blocked because all this code is running on the UI thread.
-It means that you can't do something else on the app, you can't even move the application's window on the screen, and if the execution takes too much times so Windows will inform you that this application may have encountered a problem and will ask you if you want to close it.
+As you noticed, I added a thread pause to simulate some code execution here, and the result is that for a little more than 2 seconds our application is entirely blocked because all this code is running on the UI thread.
+It means that you can't do anything else in the app, you can't even move the application's window on the screen, and if the execution takes too long, Windows will inform you that this application may have encountered a problem and will ask you if you want to close it.

-How can we do to avoid this bad user interface?
-A solution is to move this code execution on another thread that the UI's one.
+How can we avoid this bad user interface behavior?
+One solution is to move this code execution to a thread other than the UI one.

-Let's see what happens if we just pass our DoSomeWork() method as delegate's parameter when creating a new Task.
+Let's see what happens if we just pass our DoSomeWork() method as the delegate parameter when creating a new Task.
 Our button's click method becomes:

 private void Button_Click(object sender, RoutedEventArgs e)